 Similar to a Thesis Proposal or a Project Proposal, a Transportation Proposal is any written document that is structured to introduce a new project or get an existing project to appeal to clients and investors so that they can participate in funding it.
 Moreover, it aims to convince potential clients and investors to move forward with the proposal and get on with the making of a contract agreement to finalize the actualization of your proposal.

-Transportation proposals can include endeavors such as refining current transportation systems, offer secure and flexible solutions addressing shipments or innovate the transportation business by incorporating advanced technology to better its performance and to keep up with the overall aim to modernize current operations.
+Transportation proposals can include endeavors such as refining current transportation systems, offer secure and flexible solutions addressing shipments or innovate the transportation business plan by incorporating advanced technology to better its performance and to keep up with the overall aim to modernize current operations.
 It can function as your project plan in the sense that it takes into consideration how the project will operate and continue to do so however it should not be as detailed that it takes a large space in the proposal as, having indicated a problem within the transportation industry, you should be rather fixated on how your project can address that and how the potential investor or the final boss’ approval can remedy it.

 How to Write a Transportation Proposal

-For your proposal, your primary intention is to introduce your transportation project through addressing a concern that most commuters or the general public and business organizations face in terms of transportation.
+For your proposal, your primary intention is to introduce your transportation project through addressing a concern that most commuters or the general public and business organization chart face in terms of transportation.
 You want to describe the concern as alarming or at least a problem that could harm more people and a likely probability that can harm the economy as well.
 In no particular order, we define the basic components that your transportation proposal must include as you present it to your prospective clients, financial institutions if you are leaning towards funding and a higher executive within the industry.

 1. Cover Letter